-Personally I feel this is the most important work by Chérisey rather than his manuscript 'Stone & Paper'.
-Others have alleged that this manuscript was a joke played on Chaumeil by Chérisey who disliked Chaumeil.
-We must remember the words of Paul Rouelle, friend of Chérisey, who in responses to questions posed to him by Paul Saussez in 2019 [via private email and published on his Facebook account] wrote;
+Personally I feel CIRCUIT is the most important and vital work by Chérisey rather than his other manuscript 'Stone & Paper'.
+Chérisey wrote, reading its internal text, that he rates this text very highly and puts his Circuit novel in the category of 'genius' work.
+Some have alleged that Stone & Paper was a joke played on Chaumeil because he disliked Chaumeil greatly.
+We must remember the words of Paul Rouelle, friend of Chérisey, who in responses to questions posed to him by Paul Saussez in 2019 [via private email and published on Saussez's Facebook account] wrote;

 "His friendship with Pierre Plantard (a long-standing friendship) pushed him to "play the game", and he did so until the moment of the clash between Pierre and him.
 After that, he withdrew from it - I must say - sometimes clumsily, as evidenced by these confessions in "Pierre et Papier".
 It must also be said that he had a rather serious grudge against J-L Chaumeil.
 There would be lots to say about that, but it would take up far too much space". [from a public post on the Facebook account of Paul Saussez].